 If you find a dead bird, please report the bird by logging on to this special FWC website, or call your local FWC regional office.
 Your reports will assist in tracking the causes of bird mortality and surveying for avian influenza and West Nile Virus.

-The Jacksonville Zoo and Gardens only accepts animals of certain species into our wildlife rehabilitation program.
-These animals are gopher tortoises, wood storks, shore birds, and birds of prey.
+Jacksonville Zoo and Gardens may accept gopher tortoises, wood storks, shorebirds and birds of prey.
+904-757-4463

 Wildlife Rehabilitation Directory - search by zip code